tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 In terms of missing features, the completeness check mentioned above would be on top of the list, too.
 If it works, it would reliably reduce missing or unclear bits of information.

-Right now, the bot's workflow is pretty rigid and only uses AI for generating text.
+As described before, the bot's workflow is pretty rigid and only uses AI for generating text.
 If a newsletter needs to include a longer outlook or an additional calendar event from the coming week, I couldn't do it easily.
-By using n8n's _Agent Node_, I could surface the calendar and messages as tools for an AI agent.
+This is a requirement that could be solved by using n8n's _Agent Node_ where I could surface the calendar and messages as tools for an AI agent.
 This would give me much more flexibility, but make the behavior of the bot harder to reason about.
-On the other hand, it would give me an excuse to try out n8n's [evaluation capabilities](https://docs.n8n.io/advanced-ai/evaluations/overview/).
+If I go this route, it would definitely give me an excuse to try out n8n's [evaluation capabilities](https://docs.n8n.io/advanced-ai/evaluations/overview/).

-Overall, I am really satisfied with this project and n8n overall.
+Overall, I am really satisfied with this project and n8n.
 Could this automation workflow have been a Python script?
-Definetelly!
+Definitely!
 Was developing it with n8n much easier and more enjoyable?
 Absolutely!
-Executing nodes separately and out of order reminded me of Jupyter Notebooks.
+Executing nodes separately and out of order reminded me a lot of Jupyter Notebooks.
 It avoids needing to run the whole workflow for testing out localized changes.

+This project had one more constraint I didn't mention up until now: being as digitally independent as possible.
+This means, no US hyperscalers for infrastructure and no US LLM providers.
+As a European, I wanted to check just how challenging things would get if we got cut off from these companies[^4].
 In terms of digital independence, I count this project as a win, too.
 The platform, compute and AI are all of European origin.
 Sure, the boundaries, i.e., Telegram, WhatsApp and Google Calendar, are still problematic in this regard.
 But I could not rationalize migrating all of this for the sake of a personal experiment.
 Maybe, over time, I can convince my collaborators in the orchestra to go more independent.

-I will continue to evaluate this new workflow in the upcoming weeks.
-Up until now, I feel validated in what I stated in the introduction: AI has its use cases.
-You just need to find them.
+In the meantime, I'll enjoy my newfound freetime while AI writes my newsletter.

+[^1]: I've written this newsletter for almost ten years
-[^1]: within this post, AI refers to LLMs
+[^2]: within this post, AI refers to LLMs
-[^2]: although the environmental impact is concerning
+[^3]: although the environmental impact is concerning
-[^3]: obviously the problem runs deeper than software, but I know of no European hardware provider yet
+[^4]: obviously the problem runs deeper than software, but I know of no European hardware provider yet
-[^4]: and there goes digital independence down the drain already
 [^5]: [fair-code](https://faircode.io) is an interesting concept that may warrant a blog post of its own